Quick Facts about Incontinence

 It is essential to learn more about the management, prevention, and treatment of incontinence.
 This information can prove invaluable in coping with these challenging times.
 Continue reading below to learn more.

 Prevention and Management

-There is no single way to avert natural hormonal processes and, similarly, there is no means of completely preventing incontinence.
-However, there are a few steps that a woman can take to decrease her chances of developing this condition, or to minimize the severity or frequency of incontinent episodes.
+There is no single way to avert natural hormonal processes, and, similarly, there is no means of completely preventing incontinence.
+However, there are a few steps that a woman can take to decrease her chances of developing this condition, or to minimize the severity or frequency of incontinence episodes.